Facts and Figures

 The Lyda Hill Department of Bioinformatics is driving innovation in science and patient care by analyzing massive data sets and supporting the computational needs of researchers and clinicians on campus who are addressing scientific and medical challenges.

 At UT Southwestern, research on basic life processes and specific diseases goes hand in hand.
-Investigators’ discoveries form the foundation for new ways to prevent and treat disease.
+Our discoveries make a difference.

 Patient Care

-UT Southwestern faculty serves more than 120,000 hospitalized patients and oversees nearly 5 million outpatient visits a year across its owned and affiliated hospitals, along with contributing to a clinically integrated health care network with Texas Health known as Southwestern Health Resources, which serves the 16-county North Texas region that is home to more than 8.5 million people.
+UT Southwestern cares for more than 120,000 hospitalized patients and oversees nearly 5 million outpatient visits a year across its owned and affiliated hospitals.
+The institution also partners with Texas Health Resources in a clinically integrated health care network known as Southwestern Health Resources, which serves the 16-county North Texas region that is home to more than 8.5 million people.

 UTSW’s nationally recognized flagship William P. Clements Jr. University Hospital, named in honor of the legendary Texas governor in recognition of his gift of $100 million, remains a crucial component for integrating UT Southwestern’s three core missions – clinical care, training, and clinical and translational research.
 The triple-tower, 12-story Clements University Hospital and accompanying Zale Lipshy Pavilion features more than 820 beds and offers a complete range of emergency, specialty, and surgical care in more than 80 specialties and subspecialties.

-The Dallas campus of UT Health System also includes multiple outpatient clinic facilities, including James W. Aston Ambulatory Care Center, Charles Cameron Sprague Clinical Science Building for physical therapy and rehabilitation, Professional Office Buildings 1 & 2 & 3, Outpatient Building, Cancer Care Outpatient Building, West Campus Building 3 (WCB3), and a Multispecialty Psychiatry Clinic at UT Southwestern at Empire Plaza 1.
+The Dallas campus also includes multiple outpatient clinic facilities, including James W. Aston Ambulatory Care Center, Charles Cameron Sprague Clinical Science Building for physical therapy and rehabilitation, Professional Office Buildings 1, 2, and 3, Outpatient Building, Cancer Care Outpatient Building, West Campus Building 3 (WCB3), Radiation Oncology Building, and a Multispecialty Psychiatry Clinic at UT Southwestern at Empire Plaza 1.

 The UT Southwestern Health System continues to expand its North Texas footprint by operating regional clinical medical centers to serve southern, northwest, and northeast Dallas County; Collin County and Denton County; and Tarrant County, including: